 It will either take you several (possibly over a hundred) hours to create or it will cost you thousands dollars to have someone else create it for you.
 If you cut corners, you won’t get the same type of results as shown above.

-With a long-term perspective, I think the ROI on these guides is fantastic.
+With a long-term perspective, we think the ROI on these guides is fantastic.
 It works out to under $20 per link, and the guides drive a ton of traffic and considerably increase the value of your personal brand.

 You instantly position yourself as a leader in your niche (e.g., SEO) by creating a guide like this.
-Create more (like I have), and you’ll be considered a leader in a broader subject (e.g., marketing).
+Create more (like we have), and you’ll be considered a leader in a broader subject (e.g., marketing).